-Smells can be so evocative of a time of year – flavour even more so.
+Smells can be so evocative of a time of year, and flavour even more so.
 And those are the joys of making hedgerow booze: each bottle you open or cocktail you mix reawakens precious memories of long, romantic country walks or picnics and blackberrying with the family.

 What’s more, it can feel primal, a return to a forgotten ancestral past, a time of gathering summer’s glut and setting down stores for the winter.
 And, let’s face it, by the time Christmas comes, you’ll be glad you had the foresight to make some inexpensive but truly delectable drinks all those months previously.

 The sidecar is a traditional cocktail that is thought to have originated around the time of the First World War.
-It’s usually made with triple sec (orange-flavoured liqueur), cognac and lemon juice – giving both warmth and sharpness with each sip – a perfect autumnal drink.
-There are a few variations of the blackberry sidecar but this is my own and I love it.
+It’s usually made with triple sec (orange-flavoured liqueur), cognac and lemon juice that give it both warmth and sharpness with each sip – a perfect autumnal drink.
+There are a few variations of the blackberry sidecar, but this recipe is tried and tested.

 This is a full wine-making recipe and, done well, can produce a red wine good enough to compete with many supermarket wines.
 Occasionally you will produce something truly exquisite.
 Just like grapes, elderberries can differ year on year.
 Some years every tree seems to be weighed down with massive clusters of plump, juicy fruits that all go ripe at the same time.
 Other years are leaner but elder trees are so abundant you should find enough berries for this recipe.